-You can also raise a Compilation Conditions Browser tool to view the errors and warnings directly from the output view, by
+You can also raise a Compilation Conditions Browser tool to view the errors and warnings directly from the output view, by pressing Return as mentioned in the output shown above.

 Another way to visit the source code where the condition occurred is the editor's Edit Recognized Source command which is bound to Ctrl+x, (comma) in Emacs emulation.